ssec/polar2grid/doc/source/examples/acspo_example.rst

 Creating ACSPO SST Reprojections
 --------------------------------

-This set of examples will demonstate how you can create high quality Sea Surface Temperature (SST) color enhanced images using a number of the functionalities available in Polar2Grid.
+This set of examples demonstrates how you can create high quality Sea Surface Temperature (SST) color enhanced images using a number of the functionalities available in Polar2Grid.